 Asbestos Containing Materials (ACMs) may be in a building if it was constructed or refurbished before asbestos was banned in 1999.

-In order to ensure that risks from asbestos within the workplace are minimised you must follow the five steps:
+In order to ensure that risks from asbestos within the workplace are minimised you must consider a number of factors.

 Identify whether your premises contains ACMs